MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.1.3/Set-AzureRmStorageAccount.md

 ```

 ### -SkuName
-Specifies the account SkuName of the storage account.
+Specifies the SKU (stock-keeping unit) name of the storage account.
+The SKU name indicates the account type.

-The available options are:
+The acceptable values for this parameter are:

-• Standard_LRS (Locally-redundant storage)
+- Standard_LRS -- locally redundant storage
-• Standard_ZRS (Zone-redundant storage)
+- Standard_ZRS -- zone-redundant storage
-• Standard_GRS (Geo-redundant storage)
+- Standard_GRS -- geo-redundant storage
-• Standard_RAGRS (Read access geo-redundant storage)
+- Standard_RAGRS -- read access geo-redundant storage
-• Premium_LRS (Premium Locally-redundant storage)
+- Premium_LRS -- premium locally redundant storage

-Note that Standard_ZRS, Premium_LRS accounts cannot be changed to other account types, and other account types cannot be changed to Standard_ZRS, Premium_LRS.
+A storage account that is either "Standard_ZRS" or "Premium_LRS" cannot be changed to any other account type; likewise, other account types cannot be changed to either "Standard_ZRS" or "Premium_LRS".

 ```yaml
 Type: String